LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/5_Energy_Storage_System_Design.md

 ------

 ### BESS Architecture Overview

-The components of the BESS in the Power Grid Cyber Range's three levels of OT environment architecture is high lighted in the  below diagram :
+The architecture of the BESS within the Power Grid OT Cyber Range spans three layers of the OT environment, as illustrated below in the system architecture diagram:

 ![](5_Energy_Storage_System_Design_Img/s_05.png)